 However, the full scale of the damage is only coming into focus now.

 As part of this new push to examine the impacts of diet on health and longevity, a group of French scientists focused on ultraprocessed foods.

 The term “ultraprocessed” refers to food products that manufacturers have put through industrial processes and contain a range of ingredients.
 Some examples include sugary drinks, breads, ready-made meals, confectionaries, and processed meats.

 They are generally high in energy, fat, and sugar or salt, and low in fiber, which helps explain their links to disease risk.
 However, on top of this, they tend to contain a range of artificial ingredients that might also play a role in some conditions.

-Such products tend to be cheap to produce and affordable for consumers; and, according to some research, ultraprocessed foods “dominate the food supplies of high-income countries.”
+Such products tend to be cheap to produce and affordable for consumers; and, according to some research, ultraprocessed foods “

 In fact, ultraprocessed foods account for around 57.9 percent of the energy intake for the U.S.

 Although scientists had previously linked ultraprocessed foods to many health conditions, until now, none had examined their impact on overall mortality.